japila-books/spark-sql-internals/docs/spark-sql.md

 +----------+---------+-------+
 ```

-Like SQL and NoSQL databases, Spark SQL offers performance query optimizations using link:spark-sql-Optimizer.adoc[rule-based query optimizer] (aka *Catalyst Optimizer*), link:spark-sql-whole-stage-codegen.adoc[whole-stage Java code generation] (aka *Whole-Stage Codegen* that could often be better than your own custom hand-written code!) and link:spark-sql-tungsten.adoc[Tungsten execution engine] with its own link:spark-sql-InternalRow.adoc[internal binary row format].
+Like SQL and NoSQL databases, Spark SQL offers performance query optimizations using [rule-based logical query optimizer](Optimizer.md) (aka *Catalyst Optimizer*), spark-sql-whole-stage-codegen.md[whole-stage Java code generation] (aka *Whole-Stage Codegen* that could often be better than your own custom hand-written code!) and spark-sql-tungsten.md[Tungsten execution engine] with its own spark-sql-InternalRow.md[internal binary row format].

-As of Spark SQL 2.2, structured queries can be further optimized using link:spark-sql-hint-framework.adoc[Hint Framework].
+As of Spark SQL 2.2, structured queries can be further optimized using spark-sql-hint-framework.md[Hint Framework].

-Spark SQL introduces a tabular data abstraction called link:spark-sql-Dataset.adoc[Dataset] (that was previously link:spark-sql-DataFrame.adoc[DataFrame]). ``Dataset`` data abstraction is designed to make processing large amount of structured tabular data on Spark infrastructure simpler and faster.
+Spark SQL introduces a tabular data abstraction called spark-sql-Dataset.md[Dataset] (that was previously spark-sql-DataFrame.md[DataFrame]). ``Dataset`` data abstraction is designed to make processing large amount of structured tabular data on Spark infrastructure simpler and faster.

 [NOTE]
 ====